thoughtspot/dev-workshop/workshop.md

 Now, replace the contents of `App.js` to configure your app to authenticate with ThoughtSpot.
+Your ThoughtSpot trial URL may begin with "my1.thoughtspot.cloud" or "my2.thoughtspot.cloud" instead of "try.thoughtspot.cloud", so match it accordingly.
 Save your changes

 ```React
 import "./styles.css";